Use these tactics to understand your spending habits and stay on track with your long term goals!

 Now, we know it's not for everyone but meal prepping, even if it's just your lunch, can save you a very pretty penny!
 Let's imagine you've found yourself a great lunchtime deal for $10.
 That equates to $50 per week or $2,400 per year (48 working weeks).
 Now imagine what you could do with $2,400 back in your budget.

-Taking the time at the start of the week, or whenever you do your shopping, to plan what your meals are going to be can seem like a chore but the simplicity it brings to your life, and budget, is better than you think.
+Taking the time at the start of the week, or whenever you do your shopping, to plan what your meals are going to be can seem like a chore but the simplicity it brings to your life, and budget, may be better than you think.
 Choose your recipes and write your shopping list around them, or add them straight to your online shopping cart!

-There is nothing worse than coming home from a long day at work and having to think about what's for dinner.
+It can be draining to come home from a long day at work and having to think about what's for dinner.
 Do yourself a favour and plan!

 Do your grocery shopping online

 There is no chance of you forgetting your list, or being unsure if you have butter at home.
 You can quickly check the cupboard or the fridge.
-It's also much easier to avoid the chips aisle when shopping online, which will help not only your weekly bill but also your waistline.
+It's also much easier to avoid the chips aisle when shopping online, which may help not only your weekly bill but also your waistline.
 Win-win right?

 Don't be married to one brand